Lufthansa's swoop on Air Berlin stirs competition concerns

 Lufthansa has said it has a market share of 34 percent on routes to and from Germany, while Air Berlin had 14 percent.
 With the takeover of parts of Air Berlin that will remain below 48 percent, which Lufthansa says is equivalent to Ryanair’s market share in Ireland.

-Willie Walsh, CEO of British Airways parent IAG (ICAG.L), said on Friday he saw “significant” competition concerns with the deal, which would see Lufthansa taking on around 80 of Air Berlin’s 130 planes.
+Willie Walsh, CEO of British Airways parent IAG, said on Friday he saw “significant” competition concerns with the deal, which will see Lufthansa taking on around 80 of Air Berlin’s 130 planes.

 Lufthansa CEO Carsten Spohr said on Thursday he expected the deal would be approved by the end of the year.